dperkins-ct/spewg-cache/README.md

 - **Simplicity**: HTTP API is easy to use and debug.
 - **Flexibility**: Choose eviction strategy per use case.

+## Further Enhancements
+- **Optimization**
+    - Cache replacement algorithms: these algorithms can offer improved hit rates and better adaptability to varying workloads compared to the traditional LRU algorithm.
+Examples include Low Inter-Reference Recency Set (LIRS) or Adaptive Replacement Cache (ARC)
+    - Tuning eviction policies: fine tune the TTL values and LRU threshholds based on access patterns.
+This prevents premature eviction of valueable data.
+    - Compression: Implement data compression techniques to reduce memory footprint of cached items.
+    - Connection Pooling: optimize network communication by implementing connection pooling between cache clients and servers.
+This reduces overhead for establishing new connections for each request.
+Leading to faster response times
+- **Metrics and Monitoring**
+    - Key metrics: continuously monitor essential metrics such as cache hit rate, cache miss rate, eviction rate, latency, throughput and memory usage.
+Thses metrics provide valuable isights into the performance and may identify potential bottlenecks
+    - Visualization: Use visualization tools such as Grafana to create dashboards that display metrics in real time.
+    - Alerting: set up alerts based on threshlds for critical metrics.
+For example, receive an alert if the hit rate drops below a certain percentage
+- **Profiling**
+    - CPU Profiling: Identify CPU intensive functions and pinpoint areas where optimization can yield performance gains
+    - Memory Profiling: Analyze memory usage patterns to detect memory leaks or inefficient memory allocation.
 ---

 _See source code and CLI help for more options and details._